Jessica Robbins

 Dr. Robbins-Panko's research is motivated by a concern for how some older people become valued and socially included, while others are devalued and socially excluded.
 As an anthropologist, she seeks explanations for these moral processes in the links between personal experience, personal and discursive imaginations, and transformations in political economy.
 In her first ethnographic project she sought to answer these questions through ethnographic research in Poland, a place where radical sociocultural and political-economic transformations have occurred in the lifetime of the oldest generations.
 Current ethnographic research investigates related issues of social inclusion and exclusion among older adults in the post-industrial urban United States.

-Dr. Robbins-Panko's first book, Aging Nationally in Contemporary Poland: Memory, Kinship, and Personhood was published in December 2020 with Rutgers University Press.
-An ethnographic and historical account of the moral logics that make full personhood in old age contingent on health, this study draws on almost two years of fieldwork in diverse institutional sites in Wrocław and Poznań, Poland.
-She draws on theoretical perspectives from studies of kinship, postsocialism, and memory to create explanatory links across temporal and geographic scales.
+Dr. Robbins-Panko's first book, Aging Nationally in Contemporary Poland: Memory, Kinship, and Personhood was published in 2021 with Rutgers University Press.
+In Poland, active aging programs both take on meanings associated with the country’s transition from socialism to capitalism, and exceed such narratives of progress by resonating with older forms of activity in late life.
+Through intimate portrayals of a wide range of experiences of aging, Aging Nationally in Contemporary Poland shows how everyday practices and shared imaginaries of the Polish nation offer possibilities for living a valued, meaningful life in old age.
+This study draws on almost two years of fieldwork in diverse institutional sites in Wrocław and Poznań, Poland.
+The book draws on theoretical perspectives from studies of kinship, postsocialism, and memory to create explanatory links across temporal and geographic scales.

 Dr. Robbins-Panko has an ongoing research project on the (pre)/(post)socialist histories of the sciences of aging in Poland, in which she seeks to understand how the fields of gerontology, geriatrics, andragogika and pedagogy, and social work were shaped by sociocultural and political-economic transformations in central Europe.
-She is also developing two new projects: 1) on gardening and memory among older African Americans with dementia, as a way of bridging cognitive and social scientific understandings of memory, and 2) on reminiscence therapy among people with dementia, as a way of understanding the intimate politics of memory in later life.
-Other research interests include aging and memory in the Polish-American community in Michigan, and memory and palliative and hospice care.
+Other research interests include aging and memory in the Polish-American community in Michigan, and palliative and hospice care.

 Education